See below for PhD project opportunities. FindaPhD

 Hormone recognition, binding and selectivity

 The auxin receptor TIR1 and the related AFBs are expressed from insect cells and binding is explored in terms of kinetics (surface plasmon resonance, Biacore), thermodynamics (isothermal titration calorimetry, ITC) and structure.
-This project is joint with Dr Stefan Kepinski (University of Leeds, UK).
 It is known that auxin completes a nascent substrate binding pocket as it binds to TIR1.
 The substrates are the Aux/IAA transcriptional regulators which, on binding, become ubiquitinated through the ubiquitin E3 ligase activity of TIR1.
 We are exploring how selectivity is conferred for different auxins and different Aux/IAAs, and how these two variables affect each other.
 We are building pharmacophoric maps of auxin receptors in order to inform rational design and selection of novel auxins and anti-auxins.

-We are starting to examin auxin transport proteins with the same degree of molecular precision.
+We are starting to examine auxin transport proteins with the same degree of molecular precision.
 We recently published a pharmacophoric map of the auxin uptake carrier AUX1, reviewed the biochemistry of AUX1, and presented a model of PIN2.

 Biosensors, like receptor proteins, need to recognise analytes with appropriate sensitivity and selectivity.
 The group is developing hormone sensor domains in order to generate experimental plant hormone biosensors.
-We are working with Prof Nick Dale (University of Warwick), a neurobiologist and specialist in the development of purine biosensors, to develop a microelectrode-based biosensor for cytokinins.
-This work is in collaboration with Prof Ivo Frebort (University of Olomouc).
+This work includes the development of DNA aptamers as sensor elements (see project details below), enzyme-based electrochemical sensors and polymeric nanomaterials as vehicles for sensors.

 E-noses in agriculture

-Structural biology of auxin transport proteins: a project with Dr Alex Cameron (Life Sciences, Warwick) and Dr Mark Wall (Life Sciences, Warwick).
-We express auxin transport proteins by crystallography.
+Profiling and structural analysis of auxin transport proteins: With Dr Alex Cameron (Life Sciences, Warwick) and Dr Mark Wall (Life Sciences, Warwick).
+We express auxin transport proteins in tissue culture.
 These transporters determine some of the most profound morphogenic events in biology, such as polarity in the embryo, and yet we have no mechanistic understanding of how they work.
 The project will purify transporter proteins from tissue culture and measure the activity profiles of substrates and inhibitors.
 Protein crystallography will help link structure with function.Contact firstname.lastname@example.org